dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1741: Disabled individuals can contribute meaningfully.
+### T1741: People with disabilities contribute meaningfully to society.

 |Support|
 |---|